Effective: June 1, 2004

 - Refer to the personnel policies for the associated employee group.

 - IU Policy on Financial Conflicts of Interest

 Employees engaged in research programs may also be subject to the university’s policy regarding financial conflicts of interest.
 Employees should consult the campus Sponsored Research office or campus Academic Affairs office with any questions.

 - IU Policy on Conflicts of Commitment

 Employees are expected to devote their university work activities to official functions of the university and to use university resources only in the interest of the university.
-See the Policy on Conflicts of Commitment for Staff and Hourly employees.
+See the Policy on Conflicts of Commitment for Staff and Temporary employees.
 See the following Web site: hr.iu.edu/policies/uwide/coc.htm.

 - IU Purchasing Department Policies